sebivenlo/ESD-2022-Laravel/README.md

 - Implement a basic API function within the car controller, returning all cars within the system.(Do not worry about authorization).
 - Implement an API endpoint by setting up the route in routes/api.php(Example is available in there for cars);

-Task 3 Sales Controller:
+Task 3 Sales Flow:
-- Create a migration to set up a Sales table(Make sure it is always in plural as this is the table naming convention that laravel/eloquent expects).
+- Create a migration to set up a Sales table, you may decide on the attributes yourself bonus points for setting up a relation between car and sales.(Make sure it is always in plural as this is the table naming convention that laravel/eloquent expects).
 - Create a Sales Model, when in doubt look at https://laravel.com/docs/9.x/eloquent#generating-model-classes.(Models can be adjusted in any way you want however just generating it is enough for eloquent to function).
 - Create a Sales Controller with an index and create/store method.
 - Create the routes for the sales controller in the web.php routes file(Examples are available within the file for cars).